We're seeing a huge increase in interest for all things American, and this extends to the 50th State, way out west in the middle of the Pacific Ocean.

 Despite this remote location, Hawaii is still the easiest part of the South Pacific to reach, and there is plenty of indigenous culture to enjoy alongside the creature comforts that mainland Americans do so well.

-A luxury holiday on the islands also dovetails beautifully with either California or the west coast of Canada to provide perfect combinations or an ideal multi-stop honeymoon.
+A luxury holiday to Hawaii also dovetails beautifully with either California or the west coast of Canada to provide perfect combinations or an ideal multi-stop honeymoon.

 And so to the islands themselves, the remnants of massive volcanoes that burst from the ocean floor millions of years ago, and which are still growing strong.
 Seven of the eight main islands are inhabited, and because they are so easy to get between, we would highly recommend combining two or more on any trip, because they all have something different to offer.